- What is ‘overview and scrutiny’?

 Scrutiny investigates, influences, reports and recommends ways to strengthen policies, improve services, ensure best value for money and secure long-lasting positive benefits for local people.

-Although scrutiny does not have the power to make or block any decisions of the Combined Authority (or the LEP), it does have the power to:
+Although scrutiny does not have the power to make or block any decisions of the Mayor or Combined Authority, it does have the power to:

-- ‘call-in’ decisions and delay their implementation in order to make a case for them to be formally reconsidered or changed
+- ‘call-in’ decisions and delay their implementation while they are under review, in order to make a case for them to be formally reconsidered or changed

-- require any member (or officer) of the Combined Authority to appear before it to give evidence
+- require any member (or officer) of the Combined Authority to appear before a committee to give evidence

 - request any information held by the Combined Authority including commercially sensitive and private and confidential items